 Sending information to others via email has become one of the easiest and most ubiquitous ways of sharing data.
-However, there are some important caveats to sharing files this way, as explained by Bob Luebbe, Chief Architect of Linoma Software [now HelpSystems] in a recent webinar entitled, "Ad-Hoc File Transfers Using GoAnywhere Secure Mail."
+However, there are some important caveats to sharing files this way, as explained by Bob Luebbe, Chief Architect of GoAnywhere, in a recent webinar on how to achieve ad-hoc file transfers using GoAnywhere Secure Mail.

 There are four big challenges that companies need to be aware of when transmitting files using email.

 - Email is sent "in the clear" meaning that it is not encrypted, therefore can potentially be read by anyone seeing the traffic being sent across an internal network or the Internet.

 - Large files are most often not permitted by the email provider or the company email server.
 There is a good reason for this as disk space is very quickly consumed by unlimited use of email attachments and especially when "cc:" is used to send to multiple recipients.